WiproOpenSource/openapphack/README.md

 Openapphack is an attempt to enable end to end automation of Application Development using opensource tools for provisioning , code authoring and scaffolding.

+Openapphack is an opensource application vm repo aggregrator.

-Openapphack leverages vagrant, ansible and yeoman to do this.
+Openapphack-vm leverages vagrant, ansible and yeoman to do this.

 The goal is to get a collection of fully functional , customizable apps working on the [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm) from a set of plain `yaml` files.